What is the OECD automatic exchange of information (AEOI) and Common Reporting Standard?

 Each situation must be considered independently, but where tax mitigation or deferral is an objective, there are generally four main criteria to consider as a starting point:

 - The “residency” of the entity.
-This requires consideration of the rules on establishing “residency” of a foreign company in any jurisdiction where any connected party is located.
+This requires consideration of the rules on establishing “residency” of a foreign company in any jurisdiction where any connected party is located and ensuring this will not occur based on the proposed governance structure.
+This will very often at a minimum necessitate having one or more foreign directors, trustees or councilors as the case may depending on the respective entity.

 - Any “anti-avoidance” rules where a shareholder/beneficial owner/beneficiary is a resident.

-- Any existing bilateral treaties (DTAA/TIEA) between the countries and terms of same as these countries will likely be the first to conclude AEOI agreements.
+- Any existing bilateral treaties (DTAA/TIEA) between the countries and terms of same.

 Sterling Services and Solutions